optimad/bitpit/INSTALL.md

 The `CMAKE_BUILD_TYPE` variable has to be used to set the type of build.
 The possible options are : `None`, the environment compiler flags are used; `Release`, using compiler optimization flag `-O2`; `Debug`, related to compiler flags `-O0 -fmessage-length=0`, `RelWithDebInfo`, that uses compilation flags `-O2 -g` and `MinSizeRel` to have the smallest binary size.

-The `ENABLE_MPI` variable can be used to compile the parallel implementation of the bitpit packages and to allow the dependency on MPI libraries.
+The `BITPIT_ENABLE_MPI` variable can be used to compile the parallel implementation of the bitpit packages and to allow the dependency on MPI libraries.

-The `BUILD_EXAMPLES` can be used to compile examples sources in `bitpit/examples`.
+The `BITPIT_BUILD_EXAMPLES` can be used to compile examples sources in `bitpit/examples`.
 Note that the tests sources in `bitpit/test`are necessarily compiled and successively available at `bitpit/build/test/` as well as the compiled examples are available at `bitpit/build/examples/`.

 The module variables (available in the advanced mode) can be used to compile each module singularly by setting the related varible `ON/OFF` (BITPIT_MODULE_CONTAINERS, BITPIT_MODULE_IO, BITPIT_MODULE_LA, BITPIT_MODULE_SA...).
 Possible dependencies between bitpit modules are automatically resolved.